 - Tinnitus began when TMD symptoms started or increased

 - Tinnitus is reproduced or intensified when clenching posterior teeth as hard as possible.

-There is very little understanding and knowledge in the medical and dental profession when it comes to neuromuscular treatment and its success with treating tinnitus.
-Seeking out a professional who is trained in neuromuscular dentistry is important if one is suffering from TMD and TMD related tinnitus.
-Thus clearly explained about Tinnitus & Temporo-Mandibular Disorder (TMD)
+There is very little understanding and knowledge in the medical and dental profession when it comes to neuromuscular treatment and its success in treating tinnitus.
+Seeking a professional who is trained in neuromuscular dentistry is important if one is suffering from TMD and TMD-related tinnitus.
+Thus clearly explained Tinnitus & Temporo-Mandibular Disorder (TMD)